wxnhao/LOST-with-bright-obstruct-generator/README.md

    Gurantees to generate in frame

-—generate-obstructRandomSize

-Enable if we want random for obstructs.

 —generate-obstructSize (dec)

 Multiplier to spread and log(photon) for sizing

 —generate-obstructRandomBrightness

 Enable if we want random.
-Disable if constant brightnesses for all?
+Disable if constant brightnesses for all

+EXPIRIMENTAL ONES

 —generate-obstructBrightness (dec)

-We will see? something that controls brightness limits
+Set the brightness of obstruct...
+NOT VERY GOOD as this just modifies the magnitude of obstruction as of right now

+—generate-obstructRandomSize

+Enable if we want random for obstructs.
+Dont use this rn :3